 A number of 1X2 bets can be combined in double chance bets, which mean a punter can back both a home win and the draw, or an away win and the draw, at reduced odds to improve the chances of a successful bet.

-1X2 betting is used in sports betting in, for example, a Premier League fixture between Liverpool and West Ham.
+1X2 betting is used in online sports betting in, for example, a Premier League soccer match between Liverpool and West Ham.
 The odds for a home win, away win or draw would be fixed, and the bettor would select their chosen outcome after taking into consideration the fixed odds.

 If the bettor wanted to back Liverpool to win at home, they would be backing 1 in the 1X2 bet, as 1 relates to the home team.